MJ-CJM/tiangong-cli/docs/get-started/deployment.md

-Note: This page will be replaced by [installation.md](installation.md).

-# Gemini CLI Installation, Execution, and Deployment
+# Gemini CLI Execution and Deployment

-Install and run Gemini CLI.
-This document provides an overview of Gemini CLI's installation methods and deployment architecture.
+This document describes how to run Gemini CLI and its deployment architecture.

-## How to install and/or run Gemini CLI
+## Running Gemini CLI

 There are several ways to run Gemini CLI.
-The recommended option depends on how you intend to use Gemini CLI.
+The option you choose depends on how you intend to use Gemini CLI.

 - As a standard installation.
 This is the most straightforward method of using